Sage/sinject/README.md

 **Dependency Groups**

-Dependency registrations groups can be created to allow groups of dependencies to be set without the need for manual registration *(e.g. to include with a gem for auto registration)*, or to allow different dependency groups to bd loaded in different circumstances *(e.g. per environment)*.
+Dependency registration groups can be created to allow groups of dependencies to be set without the need for manual registration *(e.g. to include with a gem for auto registration)*, or to allow different dependency groups to bd loaded in different circumstances *(e.g. per environment)*.

 To create a dependency group create a class that inherits from the DependencyGroup base class and implement the *'register'* & *'is_valid'* methods.